zunzhuowei/network-server/README.md

 3. Supports message forwarding between internal and external networks

 ### Modules introduction
-1. `server-framework`: The core module of the framework, which provides the basic configuration of the framework, and the configuration of the network protocol, the message forwarding, and the message processing.
+1. `server-framework`: The `core module` of the framework, which provides the basic configuration of the framework, and the configuration of the network protocol, the message forwarding, and the message processing.

-2. `server-database`: The database module of the framework, use `Mybatis` and `MySQL` to implement the database operation.
+2. `server-database`: The `database` module of the framework, use `Mybatis` and `MySQL` to implement the database operation.
    If you need to use a MySQL database, you can use it.`that is optional`.

-3. `server-cache`: The cache module of the framework, use `Redisson` to implement the `Redis` cache operation, and use `Caffeine` to implement the local cache operation.
+3. `server-cache`: The `cache` module of the framework, use `Redisson` to implement the `Redis` cache operation, and use `Caffeine` to implement the local cache operation.
    If you need to use a caching module, you can use it.`that is optional`.

-4. `server-permission`: The permission module of the framework, Use Spring AOP and annotations to control interface permissions.
+4. `server-permission`: The `permission` module of the framework, Use `Spring AOP` and annotations to control interface permissions.
-   The HTTP protocol uses the request header entrainment JWT method, the UDP protocol uses the JWT string as the first field, and the AttributeKey:permission field in the channel is used for TCP and WebSocket If you need to use a permission module, you can use it.`that is optional`.
+   The HTTP protocol uses the request header entrainment JWT method, the UDP protocol uses the JWT string as the first field, and the AttributeKey:permission field in the channel is used for TCP and WebSocket.
+   If you need to use a permission module, you can use it.`that is optional`.

+5. `server-access-control`: The `access control` module of the framework, Use `Spring AOP` and annotations and `Guava library` to limit the rate of the interface.
+   You can limit the rate of interfaces uniformly or based on user granularity, and configure IP blacklists and whitelists.
+   If you need to use a permission module, you can use it.`that is optional`.

-5. `gateway-server`、`hall-server`、`room-server`: These are three `sample nodes` of the cluster, and you can refer to their configurations to get your own cluster
+6. `gateway-server`、`hall-server`、`room-server`: These are three `sample nodes` of the cluster, and you can refer to their configurations to get your own cluster

 ### How to use
 1. You must had installed JDK 1.8+ and Maven 3.x